- Former President of the National Coalition to Protect Political Freedom

 - Opposes government anti-terrorism efforts

-Gage has suggested that law-enforcement officials who had stepped up their efforts to foil Islamic terror plots in the post-9/11 era were motivated by racism and anti-Muslim bigotry more than by any pressing concerns about American national security.
-Several weeks after the attacks of 9/11, Gage, while acknowledging that the prosecution of some terrorist operatives may have been justified, hastened to add that "all Arab Americans, all Muslims, all people who others think look Afghani, Arab or somehow different must not suffer from those investigations and from ill-informed and/or racist presumptions."
+Post-9/11, Gage suggested that American law-enforcement officials who had stepped up their efforts to foil Islamic terror plots were motivated by racism and anti-Muslim bigotry, more than by any legitimate concerns about U.S. national security.
+Nine days after the September 11 attacks, Gage and NCPPF, while acknowledging that the prosecution of some terrorist operatives may have been justified, hastened to add that “all Arab Americans, all Muslims, all people who others think look Afghani, Arab or somehow different must not suffer from those investigations and from ill-informed and/or racist presumptions.”

-Gage expanded on this theme in 2002, telling an interviewer that as a consequence of the U.S. government's counter-terrorism tactics, "[W]e have seen the chilling of the right of protest.
-The Muslim community is already feeling the repression."
+In the spring of 2002, Gage stated that as a consequence of the U.S. government's counter-terrorism tactics, “[W]e have seen the chilling of the right of protest.
+The Muslim community is already feeling the repression.”
 She portrayed federal prosecutors' efforts to expand the scope of crimes that legally constituted terrorism, as unwarranted assaults on civil liberties.

-In 2003 Gage replaced Sami al-Arian as President of NCPPF, following the latter's arrest on terrorism-related charges.
-In that position, Gage vigorously opposed the U.S. government's use of secret evidence in terrorism cases -- maintaining that she was merely "defending the right of political dissent of individuals and organizations."
+In 2003 Gage replaced Sami al-Arian as president of NCPPF, following the latter's arrest for his active involvement with the terrorist group Palestinian Islamic Jihad.
+A person's “mere membership [in] an organization,” argued Gage, “... should not alone be the basis for prosecution.
+Unfortunately, this government is going that way.”
+Moreover, Gage vigorously opposed the U.S. government's use of secret evidence in terrorism cases, and emphasized the importance of “defending the right of political dissent of individuals and organizations.”